Legislature gives final approval to new House map; EBR would share seats with Shreveport, Monroe areas

 The remainder of East Baton Rouge Parish would be in the 5th Congressional District, with voters along the Pearl River east of Bogalusa and along the Arkansas border north of Bastrop and Tallulah.
 Much of the Monroe metro area is also in the 5th District served by Rep. Julia Letlow.

 A House panel had wanted to split Baton Rouge among three districts, but the House on Friday rejected the idea.
+It ended its session three days early.

-“The Governor shared with us his commitment to ending the redistricting litigation so the legislature could quickly focus on the issues that will make Louisiana an even better place to live and work,” said House Speaker Phillip DeVillier, R-Eunice.
+“The governor shared with us his commitment to ending the redistricting litigation so the legislature could quickly focus on the issues that will make Louisiana an even better place to live and work,” said House Speaker Phillip DeVillier, R-Eunice.
 “We didn’t want a federal judge to do it for us."

 In the Baton Rouge area, here's how the new districts break down:

-Ascension Parish: Split among U.S. House District 1 (Rep. Steve Scalise-east) and U.S. House District 2 (Rep. Troy Carter-west).
+Ascension Parish: Split among U.S. House District 1 (Rep. Steve Scalise-east) and U.S. House District 2 (Carter-west).

 Assumption Parish: District 2 (Carter).